 Receiving lines are typical with church weddings, but they are also popular at more relaxed garden ceremonies also – it depends on what the couple would like, and how the venue is set up too sometimes.
 A receiving line with up to 100 guests will take about 15 minutes to get through, and for weddings around 150 guests, allow 20 minutes.

 Expect the groom and groomsmen to get to the ceremony location 30 to 45 minutes before the ceremony, but double check with the celebrant, and with the venue (depending on the beginning time for the venue booking – you may only have 30 minutes before the official kick off time).
 Your celebrant should be able to give you an estimate of how long the ceremony you’ve chosen will take – it’s usually about 30 minutes, or up to an hour for a traditional church service.
-Also, let’s face it – it’s tradition for the ceremony to begin late.
-Plan to arrive 5 minutes past the specified time.
+Also, let’s face it – it’s tradition for the ceremony to begin late, so plan for it and have your timeline start on the right foot.

 Hair & Makeup Prep